Sections

 CC BY-SA 3.0.

-See Industrial Revolution videos below/at link:
+See Industrial Revolution videos below:

 Historical, CO_2 abundance values can be determined from air bubbles and other inclusions in ice cores drilled in Greenland, Antarctica, and other cold places.